Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 This section will go through each User Story created and see if the objective has succeeded.

-* As a user, I was to easily input my location information to retrieve the weather d data in my desired area.
+ As a user, I was to easily input my location information to retrieve the weather data in my desired area.

- User can enter custom location into search-box.
+- User can enter custom location into search-box.

- Input is responsive on all devices
+- Input is responsive on all devices

-* As a user, I want to be able to plan my day around the accurate results from the website.
+As a user, I want to be able to plan my day around the accurate results from the website.

- The api weather data is consistently accurate.
+- The api weather data is consistently accurate.

-* As a user, I want to be able to be able to access weather data using my phone's location.

- The geolocation function has been added using an [OpenCage API](https://opencage.com) further testing is needed to check the accuracy of the geolocation.

-* As a user, I would like to see the high temperature or low temperature.
+ As a user, I would like to see the high temperature or low temperature.

- The [OpenWeather Api](https://openweather.com) works accurately to displaythe high and low temperature of the day.
+- The [OpenWeather Api](https://openweather.com) works accurately to displaythe high and low temperature of the day.

- The high low temperature is responsive on all devices.
+- The high low temperature is responsive on all devices.

- The high low temperature is accurate.
+- The high low temperature is accurate.

-* As a user, I want to be able to easily see the results of the weather.
+As a user, I want to be able to easily see the results of the weather.
 I do not want to have to follow multpile links to find the answer.

-  The weather data is displayed nicely on the screen.
+- The weather data is displayed nicely on the screen.

   The weather data is respnonsive on all screen sizes.

-* As a user, I do not want to have to strain my eyes to see the weather data being displayed.
+ As a user, I do not want to have to strain my eyes to see the weather data being displayed.

-  The background is visually appealing now but no longer straining since the parallax background was removed.
+- The background is visually appealing now but no longer straining since the parallax background was removed.

-* As a user, I want a simple app that will not drain my phone of its battery.
+As a user, I want a simple app that will not drain my phone of its battery.

+- Parallax background was removed to avoid the draining of batteries.

-* As a user, I want to be able to choose celsius or farenheit when reviewing the weather information.
+As a user, I want to be able to choose celsius or farenheit when reviewing the weather information.

- The app has two buttons that give the option to choose which metric you want to receive weather in.
+- The app has two buttons that give the option to choose which metric you want to receive weather in.

 [Back to Top](#table-of-contents)